ivmartel/dwv-wordpress/readme.txt

 Wordpress 5 introduced a new [block editor](https://developer.wordpress.org/block-editor/).
 This plugin is not yet compatible with the 'image' or 'gallery' blocks, you need to use a 'classic' block and then choose the ‘add media’ button to insert DICOM data in your posts.

 == Changelog ==

+= 0.9.0 =
+* Add the 'Dicom' block
+* Fix block theme support
+* Add support for 'ids' in the dcm shortcode

 = 0.8.2 =
 * Updated dwv to v0.26.2: